-- Our highest priority is to satisfy the customer through early and continuous delivery of valuable software. - 2.
-Welcome changing requirements, even late in development.
-Agile processes harness change for the customer's competitive advantage. - 3.
-Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+- Our highest priority is to satisfy the customer through early and continuous delivery of valuable software. - Welcome changing requirements, even late in development.
+Agile processes harness change for the customer's competitive advantage. - Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale. - 4.
+Business people and developers must work together daily throughout the project.